my-language-skills/all-in-one-metadata/README.md

 1. How can I check if the metadata is update? by running [Google structured data testing tool](https://search.google.com/structured-data/testing-tool/u/0/) in each one of the places (Main page of the Root theme, Main page of the Single Site and post page of a Site)

-1. If I ue PressBooks, how can I know wich is the version I should give to my book?
+1. If I use PressBooks, how can I know which is the version I should give to my book?
 We use [Explicit Books Versioning](https://github.com/software-development-guidelines/explicit-book-versioning)

 1. Which metadata can I find?